dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Look for gaps in knowledge, conflicting findings, or inconsistencies
 ## Conduct a Systematic Literature Review
 - Use databases and search engines to find comprehensive research papers
+- Utilize keywords and search terms related to your research topic.
+- Assess the existing literature to identify areas with limited or contradictory findings.

 ## Analyze Limitations in Current Studies
 - Examine the "limitations" sections of articles for areas that need further exploration.